 Department of Mathematics and Statistics

-Preprint MPCS-2019-08
+Preprint MPCS-2019-09

 14 October 2019

-Non-tangling moving-mesh methods for PDE problems in one and two dimensions I: mass-conserving problems
+Non-tangling moving-mesh methods for PDE problems in one and two dimensions II: problems with prescribed boundary fluxes

 by

 M.J.
 Baines

-Non-tangling moving-mesh methods for PDE problems in one and two dimensions I: mass-conserving problems M.J.Baines Department of Mathematics and Statistics, University of Reading, P.O.Box 220, Reading, RG6 6AX, UK Abstract Non-tangling moving-mesh algorithms based on local conservation for scalar mass-conserving PDE problems are derived in one and two dimensions, in the latter case on a linear simplex.
-Mesh tangling is prevented for any time step by applying an explicit sign-preserving exponential time-stepping scheme to intervals in 1-D or edges/areas in 2-D. The nodes are found in a separate step respecting the integrity of the mesh.
+Non-tangling moving-mesh methods for PDE problems in one and two dimensions II: problems with prescribed boundary fluxes M.J.Baines Department of Mathematics and Statistics, University of Reading, P.O.Box 220, Reading, RG6 6AX, UK Abstract Non-tangling moving-mesh algorithms based on local conservation for scalar PDE problems with prescribed boundary fluxes are derived in one and two dimensions, in the latter case on a linear simplex.
+Mesh tangling is prevented for any time step by applying an explicit signpreserving exponential time-stepping scheme to intervals in 1-D or edges/areas in 2-D. The nodes are found in a separate step respecting the integrity of the mesh.
 1 Introduction Moving-mesh methods for the approximate solutions of time-dependent partial differential equations (PDEs) are potentially more powerful than fixed mesh methods, capable of providing high resolution locally, sustaining scale invariance and propagating self-similarity [12, 8].
-In the velocity-based conservation method of [1, 4, 15] a velocity field is determined from a local Eulerian conservation law which is used to deform the domain, finding the moved solution by local Lagrangian conservation.
-Applications can be found in [1, 2, 3, 4, 14, 16, 15, 9, 5, 6, 10, 7, 17].
+In the velocity-based conservation method of [1, 4, 16] a velocity field is determined from a local Eulerian conservation law which is used to deform the domain, finding the moved solution by local Lagrangian conservation.
+Applications can be found in [1, 2, 3, 4, 14, 17, 15, 16, 9, 5, 6, 10, 7, 18].
 The method inherits the scale-invariance of the PDE problem, handles flux-driven moving boundary conditions, whether external or internal, in a natural way without the need for interpolation, and is capable of propagating self-similar scaling solutions at the nodes.
 Numerically, the default time-stepping scheme has been explicit Euler.
-However, it is a requirement of the conservation method that the solution remains positive and the mesh untangled, which in many cases demands a very small time-step, therefore limiting the practicality of the method.
+However, it is a requirement of the conservation method that the solution remains positive and the mesh untangled ,which in many cases demands a very small time-step, therefore limiting the practicality of the method.
 In this paper a variant of the method is described which ensures a positive solution on an untangled mesh for any time step.
-This is achieved by applying a sign-preserving exponential time stepping scheme to intervals in 1-D and to edges or areas of a simplex in 2-D, with the nodal positions found in a separate step.
+This is achieved by applying a sign-preserving exponential time stepping scheme to intervals in 1-D and to edges or areas of a simplex in 2-D, with the nodal positions found a separate step.
 The paper is organised as follows.
-In section 2 the conservation method is reviewed in one dimension, a semi-discrete scheme analysed, and a fully discrete version described that uses the explicit exponential time-stepping scheme on interval lengths, leading to sign-preserving solutions on ordered meshes for any time step and culminating in the algorithms given in section 2.3.2.
+In section 2 the relative conservation method is reviewed in one dimension, a semi-discrete scheme analysed, and a fully discrete version described that uses an explicit exponential timestepping scheme on interval lengths, leading to sign-preserving solutions on ordered meshes for any time step and culminating in the algorithms given in section 2.4.3.
 In section 3 the two-dimensional conservation method is reviewed and the features described in 1-D generalised to 2-D on a simplex of triangles by applying the sign-preserving exponential time-stepping scheme to either edgelengths or triangle-areas.
-The nodes are found by an averaging procedure which retains the integrity of the simplex and solutions on the moved mesh obtained from Lagrangian conservation.
+The nodes are found by an averaging procedure which retains the integrity of the simplex and solutions on the moved mesh obtained from relative Lagrangian conservation.
 The algorithms are given in section 3.3.5.
 Conclusions are drawn in section 4.